 Hi, I'm Leopold Aschenbrenner.
-I work at the FTX Future Fund.
+I work on the Superalignment team at OpenAI, currently focused on weak-to-strong generalization.

 Follow me on Twitter.
-(This site is currently inactive.)
 You can email me here.

 Burkean Longtermism